 Roseate Spoonbills at Longboat Key Club

-This is not the kind of spot you would think would be on the list, but we always spot Roseate Spoonbills standing in the Golf Club Ponds that you can see from Gulf of Mexico Dr. Just drive on by and you are likely to see these pink-hued beauties wading close to the roadside.
+This is not the kind of spot you would think would be on the list, but we always spot Roseate Spoonbills standing in the Golf Club Ponds that you can see from Gulf of Mexico Drive.
+Just cruise on by and you are likely to see these pink-hued beauties wading close to the roadside.